pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 }
 ```

-The advantage of using Yarn is that `yarn.lock` is generated automatically, with npm you have to execute `npm shrinkwrap` manually.
+The advantage of using Yarn is that `yarn.lock` is generated automatically; with npm you have to execute `npm shrinkwrap` manually.

 One important thing, `yarn.lock` [should always be added to source control](https://yarnpkg.com/blog/2016/11/24/lockfiles-for-all).
 Remember that this file ensures the deterministic installation of the dependencies.

 Now, if you specify a package version, you'll notice an important difference in the generated `package.json` file.

-If you execute for example:
+For example, if you execute:
 ```
 npm install --save express@4.13.4
 ```